lmguzman/CoffeeCoop/ReadMe.md

 [![Build Status](https://travis-ci.org/aammd/CoffeeCoop.png?branch=master)](https://travis-ci.org/aammd/CoffeeCoop)

 This repository contains all the data on coffee consumption for the UBC biodiversity building coffee co-op.
-The co-op is currently managed by Ken A. Thompson (ken.thompson@zoology.ubc.ca).
+The co-op is currently managed by Ken A. Thompson ("ken.thompson@zoology.ubc.ca"").

 ### Compiling updated lists